popey/popey.com-blog/content/post/2021/01/raspberry-pi-boot-to-basic.md

 *"But Alan, Linux computers boot to a shell prompt, BASH, which you can program in and MacOS ships it too, and Windows has PowerShell etc*"

 Shhh!
 While that's all true, no modern, mainstream operating system boots *to* a programming language, specifically not to BASIC.

-I looked into how interesting it might be to make a desktop or laptop computer boot to BASIC in 2021.
+I *miss* computers that boot to BASIC.
+So I looked into how interesting it might be to make a desktop or laptop computer boot to BASIC in 2021.

 Sure, I could hook up one of my many retro computers, or boot an old ThinkPad and load some BASIC interpreter, I wanted something new, and zeitgeisty!
 Then it hit me, I have the perfect computer to do this, the Raspberry Pi 400!
 The Pi has a strong connection back to the original BBC Micros I used in the 80's.
 It even looks like an 80's computer.